-29. In the present case, it is Broom's unwavering contention that the State of Florida engaged in willful misconduct when it obtained an indictment charging him with a capital crime using fabricated and improper evidence during its presentment.
-Specifically the use of an official falsified and fabricated Probable Cause Affidavit/Arrest Report.
+41. In the present case, it is Broom's unwavering contention that the State of Florida engaged in willful misconduct when it obtained an indictment charging him with a capital crime using fabricated and improper evidence during its presentment.
+Specifically the use of an official fabricated Probable Cause Affidavit/Arrest Report.
 As has been shown, the falsified/fabricated affidavit in question was, as far as Broom can ascertain, the only evidence presented to the grand jury that could have supported determination of probable cause.
 Thus, the indictment, regardless of the length of time which has passed, must be dismissed.
 Because the State never informed the court, the defense and the grand jury of its use of fabricated evidence known to by such by the State.

-30. Broom's defense counsel filed numerous motions to glean some understanding of what took place during the grand jury proceeding.
-Specifically, the defense requested a copy of the list of witnesses that testified before the grand jury and for a transcript of the proceedings or the notes of the grand jury, (Exhibit J, supra).
+42. Broom's defense counsel filed numerous motions to glean some understanding of what took place during the grand jury proceeding.
+Specifically, the defense requested a copy of the list of witnesses that testified before the grand jury and for a transcript of the proceedings or the notes of the grand jury.
+(Exhibit 1, supra).
 The trial court granted defendant's request for a witness list, however, the State failed or refused to even produce the list of its witnesses.
-As to the transcript or notes of the grand jury proceedings; the State conveniently failed to have the proceedings transcribed and, most disturbing, destroyed the grand jury notes and minutes by daily shredding.
-However, through the deposition of Detective Woodard, Broom was able to ascertain the witnesses who personally testified before the grand jury.
-None of the identified witnesses were law enforcement or rescue personnel, but instead were character witnesses who had no knowledge of the events in question, who only testified to the parties tumultuous relationship and Broom's character.
+As to the transcript or notes of the grand jury proceedings; the State conveniently failed to have the proceedings transcribed and, most disturbing, destroyed the grand jury